openwisp/openwisp-wifi-login-pages/readme.md

 yarn upgrade
 ```

-To verify all the dependencies were successfully installed, running the tests with the following command should be successfull:
+To verify all the dependencies were successfully installed,
+try to run the tests with the following command:

 ```
 yarn test